zeeyado/quran-ebook/README.md

 Both include Madinah Mushaf (1405 AH) page references (604 pages), juz navigation, and surah headers.

-> **Tip**: When you update to a new release of the same Quran (e.g. `quran_hafs_kfgqpc_inline_ar.epub`), just overwrite the old one with the same filename - you will keep your settings, highlights, etc in most system because metadata is stored separately by KOReader.
-NB: If you delete a book _from within KOReader_, this data gets lost, so make sure you _overwrite_/_replace_, not delete and then copy.
-This should work for more than KOReader as well.

 > **Tajweed:** Colored tajweed EPUBs are being tested internally.
-The available tajweed text encoding (standard Uthmani) is information-lossy — it lacks distinctions present in the QPC encoding we use for our main EPUBs (different sukun, subscript alif, open tanween, etc.).
+The available tajweed text encoding (standard Uthmani) is information-lossy — it lacks distinctions present in the QPC encoding used for the main EPUBs (different sukun, subscript alif, open tanween, etc.).
 No published source currently provides tajweed annotations on QPC-quality text (they all use internal proprietary methods, unfortunately).
-A lot of work remains before a defensible tajweed built can be shipped.
+A lot of work remains before a defensible tajweed build can be shipped.

 ## Build Your Own